openEOPlatform/documentation/join/early_adopter.md

 ## Step 2: Join openEO Platform virtual organization

-Once you have connected your existing account with EGI check-in, you will need to become part of the openEO Platform virtual organization.
+Once you have connected your existing account with EGI Check-in, you will need to become part of the openEO Platform virtual organization.

 To get started, please [apply to the openEO Platform virtual organization](https://aai.egi.eu/registry/co_petitions/start/coef:327).
-You may be asked to log in again with the account you have previously connected to EGI check-in.
+You may be asked to log in again with the account you have previously connected to EGI Check-in.

 ::: tip Note
 The instructions below are available in English, but may be localized to your preferred language.